loicdubois/webradio/README.md

   1. Deactivate the secure keyring prompt coming at every boot, either by setting a blank password when prompted the first time.
 Or, if you missed it, in a terminal: `seahorse`.
 Right click on **Login**, **Change Password** and setup a blank password.
   1. In **Settings > Power**, deactivate **Black Screen** and **Automatic Suspend** to avoid logging out.
   1. Run **Startup Applications** and add a new entry using the _webradio.sh_ script, if necessary do the the same with _screen-setup.sh_
+  1. _Optional:_ In a terminal: `odio`.
+And you can already setup your library and choose a theme.

 * Reboot and enjoy!